 Just a couple of hours after a quick brainstorm we started drafting.
-“One night of no sleep” later the file was ready to be 3D-printed at our Voxdale fab-lab and half a day later we ran the first tests and were able to adjust the design before testing in the hospital and on a first Covid-19 patient.
+“One night of no sleep” later the file was ready to be 3D-printed at our Voxdale fab-lab and half a day later we ran the first tests and were able to adjust the design before testing in the hospital and on the first Covid-19 patient.
 Amongst the tests, we also performed some initial CFD (Computational Fluid Dynamics) simulations to make sure enough oxygen flow reached the patient through this adaptor.

 This new setup prevents exhaled particles from contaminating the room or ambulance and the surroundings of the patient.
-No need to put the patient in an induced coma and to use a ventilator at this stage.
+No need to put the patient in an induced coma and use a ventilator at this stage.